6 4 5

 - Place lid on top and cook on low for 8 hours or high for 4 hours.

-I don’t always use turnip, it depends on whether I have it on hand or not.
+I don’t always use a turnip, it depends on whether I have it on hand or not.
 I make gravy with the juices from cooking.
 Everyone loves this meal.
 Our 5-year-old grandson always asks for seconds.

 2 C ketchup 1 Tbsp minced onion